asadprodhan/BCRTI_Micro-Credential_Microbiome_Analysis/README.md

 The initiative is intentionally designed around:

-- Authentic research workflows
 - Real-world datasets
 - Research reproducibility
 - Publication-ready outputs
-- Capability development rather than software memorisation
+- Why analysis matters, not just how.
+Capability development rather than software memorisation

 ---